-Did Hartford Long-Term Disability Insurance Deny Your Benefits?
+Did Unum Long-Term Disability Insurance Deny Your Benefits?

 The last thing you feel like doing when your health is poor and you can’t work is fighting with an insurance company.

 But if you have Unum for your long-term disability (LTD) coverage and you find out they’re refusing your benefits, you have a chance to reverse the decision.